Infusing Herbal Oils

 Spearmint infused extra virgin olive oil

-Slowly pour your oil over the herbs about 1 inch from the top.
-Take your utensil and poke the herbs into the oil while gently stirring.
-Now take a piece of the cheesecloth and place that over the top of the jar, then screw the mason jar ring into that.
-I have learned from trial and error that using the cheesecloth instead of a lid allows the oil the breathe, therefor preventing any condensation building up inside the jar which will cause spoiling.
+I have learned from trial and error that using the cheesecloth instead of a lid allows the oil the breathe, therefore, preventing any condensation building up inside the jar which will cause spoiling.

 * If you are using dried herbs you can use a metal lid as there will be no moisture issues with your dried herbs.